Animal tale: 20th century

 First published in 1902, the Peter Rabbit books follow various animal characters and are each intended to teach a particular moral to children.
+The Wind in the Willows (1908) is another British children's novel of the era.

 In the 1945 English novel Animal Farm, various political ideologies are personified as animals, such as the Stalinist Napoleon Pig, and the numerous "sheep" that followed his directions without question.
 Rather than being a story for children, this book was intended for adults attempting to understand the new political landscape during the post-World War II Red Scare.

+Post-war English examples of the genre include the "Uncle" series (1964–1973) by J. P. Martin, and the novels of Richard Adams, most notably Watership Down (1972).

 21st century

 Many modern books, films, and video games can be considered animal tales.
-In American cinema, there is also the Academy Award-winning film, Zootopia, that serves as a fable about prejudice and stereotypes where the talking animal characters experience both social problems with their species serving as an analogy to racial groups.
+In American cinema, there is also the Academy Award-winning film Zootopia, which serves as a fable about prejudice and stereotypes where the talking animal characters experience both social problems with their species serving as an analogy to racial groups.

 The 2017 video game Night in the Woods has been cited as an allegory for becoming an adult, as well as for late-stage capitalism.

 Aggretsuko, a 2016 anime, features talking animal characters and examines themes such as misogyny and workplace anxiety.

 Cartoons and other media featuring talking animals are central to the furry fandom subculture.